 Goals of HR documentation

 The key goal of keeping the documentation and doing all the paperwork in HR is to ensure that all parties are on the same page (pardon the pun).
-By “all parties” one can mean the employee, the employer, and sometimes the state administration or the customers.
+By “all parties” one can mean the employee, the employer, and occasionally the state administration or the customers.

 Having the documentation is a clear sign that a particular agreement has been done.
+Good documentation helps avoid misunderstandings and serves as a reliable reference in case of disciplinary action, termination, or any performance issue.

 Transparency

-Types of documentation
+Types of human resource documentation

 The informal documentation constitutes all things that are needed in HR, yet the company is not threatened by fines or legal consequences if the documentation is stored improperly or sometimes not stored at all.
 This includes all feedback, meeting notes, one-on-one meeting key takeaways, emailing history regarding the pay rise, or anything else one can store regarding employment.
+Even here, documentation is so important, as it helps track internal communication and decisions that shape the employee’s experience and development.

 HR-related documentation role